syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 Multiplies all the numbers given as arguments and returns the product.

 #### Syntax
 PRODUCT(number1, number2, …),

 #### Where:
- number1, number2, … are numbers that you want to multiply.
+* **number1**, **number2**, … are numbers that you want to multiply.

 ### PROPER

-The `PROPER` function changes the first letter of text into a capital letter and following letters changes to lowercases.
+The PROPER function changes the first letter of text into a capital letter and following letters changes to lowercases.

 #### Syntax
 PROPER(text)

 #### Where:
-* text is the string which you want to capitalize the first letter.
+* **text** is the string which you want to capitalize the first letter.

 ### PV
 Returns the present value of an investment.
 The present value is the total amount that a series of future payments is worth now.

 #### Syntax
 PV(rate, nper, pmt, fv, type),

 #### Where:
-* rate is the interest rate per period.
+* **rate** is the interest rate per period.
 For example, if you obtain an automobile loan at 10% annual interest rate and make monthly payments, your interest rate per month is 10%/12 or 0.83%.
 You would enter 10%/12 or 0.83% or 0.0083, into the formula as the rate.
-* nper is the total number of payment periods in an annuity.
+* **nper** is the total number of payment periods in an annuity.
 For example, if you get a four-year car loan and make monthly payments, your loan has 4*12 (or 48) periods.
 You would enter 48 into the formula for nper.
-* pmt is the payment made for each period and cannot change over the life of the annuity.
+* **pmt** is the payment made for each period and cannot change over the life of the annuity.
 Typically, pmt includes principal and interest, but no other fees or taxes.
 For example, the monthly payments on $10,000, four-year car loan at 12 percent are $263.33.
 You will have to enter 263.33 into the formula as the pmt.
 If pmt is omitted, you must include the fv argument.
-* fv is the future value or a cash balance that you want to attain after the last payment is made.
+* **fv** is the future value or a cash balance that you want to attain after the last payment is made.
 If fv is omitted, it is assumed to be 0 (the future value of a loan, for example, is 0).
 For example, if you want to save $50,000 to pay for a special project in 18 years, then $50,000 is the future value.
 You could then make a conservative guess at an interest rate and determine how much you must save each month.
 If fv is omitted, you must include the pmt argument.
-* type is the number 0 or 1 and indicates when payments are due.
+* **type** is the number 0 or 1 and indicates when payments are due.
 If type equals:
   * 0 - Payments are due at the end of the period.
   * 1 - Payments are due at the beginning of the period.

 #### Remarks
 * Make sure that you are consistent about the units you use for specifying rate and nper.
 If you make monthly payments on a four-year loan at 12 percent annual interest, use 12%/12 for rate and 4*12 for nper.
 If you make annual payments on the same loan, use 12% for rate and 4 for nper.
 * In annuity functions, the cash you pay out such as a deposit to savings is represented by a negative number; the cash you receive such as a dividend check is represented by a positive number.
 * One financial argument is solved in terms of the others.
-If rate is not 0, then, If rate is 0, then,
-(pmt * nper) + pv + fv = 0
+If rate is not 0, then, If rate is 0, then, (pmt * nper) + pv + fv = 0

 ### QUARTILE
 Returns the quartile of a data set.

 #### Syntax
 QUARTILE(array, quart),

 #### Where:
-* array is the array or cell range of numeric values for which you want the quartile value.
+* **array** is the array or cell range of numeric values for which you want the quartile value.
-* quart indicates which value to return.
+* **quart** indicates which value to return.

 ### QUARTILE.EXC
 The `QUARTILE.EXC` function returns a requested quartile of a supplied range of values, based on a percentile range of 0 to 1 exclusive.

 #### Syntax
 QUARTILE.EXC(array, quart)

 #### Where:
-* array is the range of numeric values.
+* **array** is the range of numeric values.
-* quart shows which value to return.
+* **quart** shows which value to return.

 #### Remarks

-&#35;NUM! - occurs if the array is empty or if quart ≤ 0 or if quart ≥ 4.
+`#NUM!`- occurs if the array is empty or if quart ≤ 0 or if quart ≥ 4.

 ### QUARTILE.INC
 The `QUARTILE.INC` function returns a requested quartile of a supplied range of values, based on a percentile range of 0 to 1 inclusive.
 QUARTILE.INC(array,quart)

 #### Where:

-* array is the array range of numeric values.
+* **array** is the array range of numeric values.
-* quart shows which value to return
+* **quart** shows which value to return

 #### Remarks

-&#35;NUM! - occurs if the array is empty or if quart ≤ 0 or if quart ≥ 4.
+`#NUM!`- occurs if the array is empty or if quart ≤ 0 or if quart ≥ 4.

 ### QUOTIENT
 `QUOTIENT` function returns the integer portion of a division between two given numbers.
 The returned value will be integer value.

 #### Syntax
-QUOTIENT (numerator, denominator)
-Numerator – Required.
+QUOTIENT (numerator, denominator) Numerator – Required.
 Denominator – Required.

 ### RADIANS
 Converts degrees to radians.

 #### Syntax
 RADIANS(angle),

 #### Where:
- angle is an angle in degrees that you want to convert.
+* **angle** is an angle in degrees that you want to convert.

 ### RAND
 Returns an evenly distributed random number greater than or equal to 0 and less than 1.